-We can classify motion of various bodies on the basis of the way they move.
+We can classify the motion of various bodies on the basis of the way they move.
 For example, a car moving on a straight road is said to have linear motion.
 Similarly, the motion of the earth around the sun is circular motion.
 Here we will be talking mainly about periodic motion.
 A motion that repeats itself after equal intervals of time is known as periodic motion.
 Examples of periodic motion are a tuning fork or motion of a pendulum if you analyze the motion you will find that the pendulum passes through the mean position only after a definite interval of time.
 We can also classify the above motion to be oscillatory.
-An oscillatory is a motion in which body moves to and fro about a fixed position.
+An oscillatory is a motion in which the body moves to and fro about a fixed position.
 So an oscillatory motion can be periodic but it is not necessary.

 Time Period (T): It is the time taken by the motion to repeat itself.
-So the unit of time period is seconds.
+So the unit of a time period is seconds.

-Frequency (f): It is defined as number of times the motion is repeated in one second.
+Frequency (f): It is defined as a number of times the motion is repeated in one second.
 The unit of frequency is Hz (Hertz).
 Frequency is related to Time period as:

 Simple Harmonic Motion

 We also have heard of something known as simple harmonic motion.
 What is a simple harmonic motion?
 It is actually a periodic motion having some relation between the restoring force and displacement from the mean position.
 We will be discussing this motion in detail you can take a look at the introduction to SHM.

 Stay tuned with BYJU’S to learn more on Physics related concepts.